cidgoh/VIRUS-MVP/README.md

 `$ docker-compose up`

+**Warning:** our docker setup bind mounts the host socket to the container.
+You should use a socket proxy prior to deployment.

 **One currently unresolved issue:** If you upload a file while the application is deployed through Docker, and then later attempt to upload a file while the application is deployed locally, the application will likely run into